htcondor/htcondor-ce/docs/batch-system-integration.md

 Writing Routes For HTCondor-CE
 ==============================

 The [JobRouter](https://htcondor.readthedocs.io/en/stable/grid-computing/job-router.html) is at the heart of HTCondor-CE and allows admins to transform and direct jobs to specific batch systems.
-Customizations are made in the form of job routes where each route corresponds to a separate job transformation: If an incoming job matches a job route's requirements, the route creates a transformed job (referred to as the 'routed job') that is then submitted to the batch system.
+Customizations are made in the form of job routes where each route corresponds to a separate job transformation:
+If an incoming job matches a job route's requirements, the route creates a transformed job (referred to as the 'routed job') that is then submitted to the batch system.
 The CE package comes with default routes located in `/etc/condor-ce/config.d/02-ce-*.conf` that provide enough basic functionality for a small site.

 If you have needs beyond delegating all incoming jobs to your batch system as they are, this document provides examples of common job routes and job route problems.

 !!! note "Definitions"
-    - **Incoming Job**: A job which was submitted to the CE from an outside source, such as a GlideinWMS Factory.
+    - **Incoming Job**: A job which was submitted to the CE from an external source.

-    - **Routed Job**: A job which was transformed by the JobRouter.
+    - **Routed Job**: A job that has been transformed by the JobRouter.

-    - **Batch System**: The underlying batch system that the HTCondor-CE will submit.
-This can be Slurm, PBS, HTCondor, SGE, LSF,...

 Quirks and Pitfalls
 -------------------